oauthstuff/draft-ietf-oauth-security-topics/draft-ietf-oauth-security-topics/attacks-and-mitigations.md

     application programming model (would need to use per-user client IDs).

-PKCE seems to be the most obvious solution for OAuth clients as it available and effectively used today for similar purposes for OAuth native apps whereas `nonce` is appropriate for OpenId Connect clients.
+PKCE seems to be the most obvious solution for OAuth clients as it is available and effectively used today for similar purposes for OAuth native apps whereas `nonce` is appropriate for OpenId Connect clients.